How to Make Pie Crust in Bulk

 3 cups cold water

 You begin by choosing a huge mixing bowl.
 If it is too little you will get flour all over the place.
-Mix the flour and salt together so there are no salty pockets.
-Using a pastry cutter, cut in the shortening.
-You are essentially trying to break up the shortening into pea-sized pieces and coat it with flour.
+Using a pastry cutter or handheld mixer, cut in the shortening or oil with the sugar, flour and butter.
+You are essentially trying to break up the fats into pea-sized pieces and coat them with flour.
 You don’t want it completely blended in or the dough will not be flaky.
-Another option is to cut in the shortening with a fork, but with a batch this size it is much harder.
 Gradually add in the water until the dough sticks together well.
 I probably put in 1/2 to 1 cup at a time.
 You do not want to overwork it at this point just get it right to the point of sticking together or it will be tough and not flaky.
-The recipe calls for this dough to be divided into 10 balls of double pie crust but I like to put mine into 8.
-I have trouble rolling it out nicely if it is too small and if I have extra I can just make a tart.
-(Which the kids love because it is so little.)
+The recipe calls for this dough to be divided into 8 balls of double pie crust.

-In a huge bowl combine the flour and salt.
+In a huge bowl combine the flour, sugar, oil and butter.

 Working as little as possible, gradually add in the water until the dough sticks together well.

-Wrap each ball in two layers of plastic wrap and then place in zip lock bags for freezer storage.
+Wrap each ball in plastic wrap and then place in zip lock bags for freezer storage.

 These should keep for at least 6 months.